krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 </div>

 The [Spanish Steps](https://www.wikiwand.com/en/Spanish_Steps) are an extremely popular site for tourists to go to.
-They are extremely crowded and are basically impossible to get a clean shot of in daytime.
+They are extremely crowded and are basically impossible to get a clean shot off in daytime.
 While my mom was raving about having to see the steps during the last 2 days, it turned out quite the disappointment from the bottom.
 The steps were just ordinary marble without decoration.
 I think I was more impressed by the [Grandview Park in SF](https://www.google.com/maps/place/Grandview+Park/@37.7564084,-122.4739283,17z/data=!3m1!4b1!4m5!3m4!1s0x808587602e7a2d15:0x6957dbab1942eef7!8m2!3d37.7564084!4d-122.4717396).
-The grouping of the steps were in sets of 12.
+The grouping of the steps was in sets of 12.
 With only 135 steps, this wasn't even close to some of the other structures we visited in Italy.

 However, we did get our first view over the whole of Rome at the top of the Spanish Steps.
-At the top, there is a church where we couldn't take pictures unfortunately.
+At the top, there is a church where we couldn't take pictures, unfortunately.
 As usual, Appa was 'soaking' in the paintings inside while Amma and I were getting restless to see other places before we had to leave for our Vatican tour.

 ---